Gidoren/cloud-canviz/sprint-plans/Sprint 3/sprint3.md

 1. "As a collector I want to be able to search for art by size, price and style so that I can find the exact piece I want for my home."
 8 points

+Acceptance Criteria:
+-Google Cloud vision responds to MongoDB without failure -Querying the artwork is responsive and does not produce errors

    - Task 1: Push artwork meta data form Google Cloud Vision response to MongoDB: 6 hours
    - Task 2: Queryng artwork resolvers to feed images and data to views: 4 hours

 2. “As an artist I want to be able to organize and manage my artwork and contacts so that I can more easily follow up on my leads.”
 13 points

+Acceptance Criteria:
+-The team agrees on the CRM page layout
+-The form to upload art and contacts is responsive and uploads are sucessful -resolvers work without errors

    - Task 3: Create CRM page layout: 4 hours
    - Task 4: Create forms to upload art and new contacts: 6 hours